neon-sector/xenotime/DESIGN.md

 ##### How it works

-Unlike other map loaders, it does not operate on the same thread.
-When the next map trigger is activated, a new thread is spawned to load the next map, and it is merged with the currently loaded map.
-Once the unload map trigger activates, the old map is unloaded.
+Don't you hate how maps load so slowly in other engines, and pause the game too? `xmap-load`, Unlike other map loaders, does not operate on the same thread as the game.
+When a map is loaded, a new thread is spawned to load the next map, and it is merged with the currently loaded map.
+Once the old map is out of range, it is unloaded.
+Maps are loaded ahead of time, and there's usually about 2-4 maps loaded at all times.
+It's up to the game designer to actually use this right, because this design quite heavily relies on good trigger placement.

 #### The Model Loader